 When it comes to forming sentences in English, anyone who is studying the language knows the drill: subject, verb, and object.
-In certain cases, German word order, or “Die Wortstellung,” follows the same basic rules as English, but the language is more versatile, which can be confusing to newcomers.
+In certain cases, German word order, or “Die Wortstellung,” follows the same basic rules as English.
+However, the language is more versatile, which can be confusing to newcomers.
 Starting with simple sentences is the best way to gain fluency in German.
-We’ll teach you the fundamentals and provide you with resources.

-For instance, the most simple sentences in German are structured in the same way as they are in English, with the subject first, verb-second, and object third.
-This translates to being able to interpret basic English statements like:
+For instance, the most simple sentences in German are structured in the same way as they are in English, with the subject first, the verb second, and the object third.
+This helps us interpret basic English statements:

 I’m eating cookies = “Ich esse Kekse.”

 You see the child = “Du siehst das Kind.”